cep-sose2024/binary_knights/README2.md

 ### Apple Developer Account

 For having any access on the Secure Enclave, an [Apple Developer Account](https://developer.apple.com/) is needed for ensuring security on the one hand and for executing the code on physical devices and not only in the simulator.
+Also, it plays a major role for the signing process, described in [Commands](#commands).
 The role for the account has to be set to **App Manager**.
 The Apple Developer Account is also necessary for developing the Swift code, for example for using the Keychain Services to store cryptographic keys securely.
 Furthermore, the entitlements can only be set by using the right Bundle Identifier.

-To do this, the Xcode project has to be opened and under **Signing & Capabilities**, the Bundle Identifier needs to be set to **en.jssoft.BinaryKnights**.
+To do this, the Xcode project has to be opened and under **Signing & Capabilities**, the Bundle Identifier needs to be set to **de.jssoft.BinaryKnights**.
 Also, it is important that the development team is not the Personal Team but the j&s soft team.
 This is not possible if the role of the Developer Account isn't set to App Manager.
 If the error message is "Failed Registering Bundle Identifier" and "No profiles for 'XXX' were found", then it's probably because of the missing role in the Developer Account.
 To add an account, logging in with the Apple-ID is necessary.

-Hier noch das mit den entitlements formulieren

-Team ID mit reinnehmen

 ### Commands